jean-luc1203/jkbms-rs485-addon/DOCS.md

   * The static data part is fully functional.
 <br /><br />

+## Adds the possibility of using an RS485 <---> ethernet or Wifi gateway

+ - *Use the IP address of the gateway and the port defined in the GW to the module configuration*

+!!
+Parameters modification via the gateway **has not yet been implemented**.
+Only via the USB port.

 ## <u>&ndash;&raquo; Complementary and pre-configured Dashboard: &laquo;&ndash; </u>

 You can obtain two pre-configured dashboards that you can import into your Home Assistant home automation system.